Disarmament and non-proliferation

 The document approach to mine action (PDF, 185.81 KB) outlines the principles of the Belgian policy.

-Belgium supports the use of innovative techniques for the detection and removal of mines.
-In 2020, two unique projects received awards: Odyssey 2025 and Apopo.
+Belgium supports humanitarian mine action in the pursuit of an anti-personnel mine-free world.
+This includes promoting innovative techniques for mine detection and removal.
+In 2020, two projects co-funded by Belgium were awarded in this context: Odyssey 2025 and Apopo.

 Odyssey